thinkful-ei-gecko/anonygram-server/README.md

 ### ▸ `PATCH /api/images/:submission_id`

 This endpoint upvotes an image submission specified by `submission_id`, by incrementing the image's `karma_total` by 1.
 The upvoter must be a registered and logged in user with a positive `karma_balance`.
+Additionally, the submission's `user_id` must match the upvoter's `id`, otherwise the server responds with a status `403` (i.e. users may not upvote their own submissions).

 If no submission could be found by `submission_id`, the server responds with a status `400`.